azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 so an RPC framework like `GRPC`_ or `Apache Thrift`_ makes more sense.
-Even if we don't use a different technology stack, this intermediate service gives us a valuable vantage point for additional monitoring; for example, while a public server can expect to receive many many invalid requests everyday, an internal server is not, so aggressive logging of invalid requests gives us an opportunity to catch our attacker exploring the attack surface.
+Even if we don't use a different technology stack, this intermediate service gives us a valuable vantage point for additional monitoring; for example, while a public server can expect to receive many invalid requests everyday, an internal server is not, so aggressive logging of invalid requests gives us an opportunity to catch our attacker exploring the attack surface.

 Conclusion
 ----------

-We've just designed two alternate architectures that make us resillient to RCE in our web application.
+We've just designed two alternate architectures that make us resilient to RCE in our web application.
 A vulnerability like the one in Apache Struts which was Equifax's downfall can no longer be used to steal all of our data.
 We've also seen that it's difficult; both of these designs are objectively more complex